 Why do I need tickets anyway?
 How can I get more?

-Around 75 students are expected to participate in the Medallion Ceremony this year.
+Around 90 students are expected to participate in the Medallion Ceremony this year.
 The auditorium has to accommodate the students, faculty, staff and outside VIPs such as donors and benefactors, as well as family and friends of the graduating class.
 Tickets ensure that all students get a fair share of seats in the auditorium for their family and friends.
-If you need more than five tickets, talk to other graduating students as many of them may not need all of their tickets.
+If you need more than four tickets, talk to other graduating students as many of them may not need all of their tickets.